How can you avoid cloud migrations risks?

 Cloud computing is here to stay.
 The Cisco Global cloud index forecast 2015-20, forecasts that by 2020, 92 percent of workloads will be processed by cloud data centers.
 IT teams in organizations are grappling with aligning their cloud migration strategy into the overall business strategy.
 IT teams need to have a clear understanding of their business requirements.
 They must have a holistic view of cloud possibilities, risks, and mitigation strategies.
 Teams should also choose the right cloud computing model and the right cloud service provider for their business.

-An overview of the three kinds of cloud computing models (and the typical challenges they create in migration) is an excellent place to start in the decision making process.
+An overview of the three kinds of cloud computing models (and the typical cloud migration challenges they create in migration) is an excellent place to start in the decision making process.

 - IaaS – Infrastructure as a Service (AWS, Azure, Google Compute Engine)

 - PaaS – Platform as a Service (examples: AWS Elastic Beanstalk, Heroku, Google App Engine)

 - SaaS – Software as a Service (examples: Google Apps, Salesforce)

 According to Richard Watson of Gartner, “Choosing the optimal application-migration option is a decision that can’t be taken in isolation.
 Any cloud-migration decision is, in essence, an application or infrastructure modernization decision and needs to be approached in the broader context of related infrastructure and application portfolio management programs.
 This decision is not solely an issue of cloud migration but of optimization.
 Which cloud platform and migration techniques offer the chance to optimize the application’s contribution to stated and implied business and IT goals?
 Those business and supporting IT goals, described next, should be driving any cloud migration decision — not a rush to experiment with new toys.”

 Furthermore, find the risks involved in cloud migration and mitigation strategies for each of them.